 - Academic counseling with a designated student relations coordinator based on your program of study, and

-- TEACH Grant counseling online.
-Also, when you graduate or leave school you will be required to complete Exit counseling online (this is separate from Exit counseling for Federal Direct student loan borrowers).
+You must also complete TEACH Grant Exit Counseling when you graduate, enroll less than half-time or withdrawal from school.
+Complete TEACH Grant Exit Counseling online at https://www.nslds.ed.gov/nslds/nslds_SA/public/SaEcWelcome.do (this is separate from Exit counseling for Federal Direct student loan borrowers).

 High-Need Subject fields (some fields listed below are not offered at MSU Mankato)